Luke Raley Player Props: Rays vs. Mariners

-The Tampa Bay Rays, including Luke Raley (.353 batting average in his past 10 games), take on starter George Kirby and the Seattle Mariners at T-Mobile Park, Saturday at 7:15 PM ET.
+Luke Raley, with a slugging percentage of .529 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with Luis Castillo on the mound, July 2 at 4:10 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his last game against the Mariners.
+He racked up two hits (going 2-for-4 with a double and an RBI) in his last game against the Mariners.

 Luke Raley Game Info & Props vs. the Mariners